 Ramen hardly needs an introduction, but it has only recently made its way onto the Michelin list—often left on the Bib Gourmand level due to its affordability and fast-food reputation—but not anymore.

 Tsuta was the first ever ramen joint to receive a Michelin star and was later followed by Nakiryu.
 Their ramen is light, clear and delicious and is actually soba—but don’t let that put you off.
-The queue system is a little complicated but worth the wait when you’re seated in front of a steaming bowl of the WORLD’S BEST RAMEN.
+The queue system was a little complicated but they relocated and now have a much more normal ramen delivery system.

 Lightly fried fish and vegetables in crispy batter, tempura was originally a Chinese dish, and although it can be an oily nightmare if done badly, when done well it is one of the nation’s best dishes.

 One Michelin Star | ¥3,000 | Lunch | Kyobashi